artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/Module3/README.md

 *b.* Chose ONLY ONE of the following shift instructions supported by the VeeR core: ```srl```, ```sra```, ```sll```, ```slt```, ```sltu```.

 *c.* Chose ONLY ONE of the following immediate instructions supported by the VeeR core: ```addi```, ```andi```, ```ori```, ```xori```, ```srli```, ```srai```, ```slli```, ```slti```, ```sltui```.

+Finally, analyze and explain how each of the operations performed by the previous arithmetic-logic instructions are performed within the ALU, which is implemented in Verilog module ```exu_alu_ctl```.